-jointNumber Integer expression (1-9) representing the joint you want to obtain the remaining months before the recommended replacement time.
+Specify an integer (1-9) joint that returns the number of months remaining until the recommended replacement time.
 When the batteries are selected for partType, the same value will be returned when any joint is specified because the batteries are common to all joints.
 If the joint number is not specified, returns values for all the joints.
 This command is unavailable for the additional axes.